Computer Science (CS)

 Prerequisite(s): MA 1800 or Math Placement score of 2 or higher.

-CS 2525 Microcontroller and Distributed Systems (4)
+CS 2525 Sensors and Actuator Systems (4)

 A fundamental study of the functional and operational characteristics of electric and electronic systems.
 Students will learn to analyze and understand both DC and AC electrical circuits with a particular focus on DC electronics.
 Students will learn to design, build, troubleshoot and integrate circuit boards into existing and new systems.
-Falls.
+Springs.

-Prerequisite(s): C in MA 2130 or B- in MA 1800 or B- in MA 2450 or B- in MA 2250.
+Prerequisite(s): C in MA 2130 or B- in MA 1800 or B- in MA 2450,

-CS 2901 Introduction to Materials, Design and Fabrication Technology (4)
+CS 2901 Materials, Design and Fabrication (4)

-CS 2905 Introduction to Microcontrollers (4)
+CS 2905 PLC Programming (4)

-Prerequisite(s): (CS 2521 OR CS 2900) AND CS 2370.
+Prerequisite(s): CS 2220 AND CS 2370

 CS 3015 Mobile Application Development (3)